valentina-osorio5/rc1024-code-solutions/http-messages/http-messages-quiz-notes.md

   A protocol version, a status code and a status text.

 - What are HTTP headers?
   HTTP headers follow the same structure as any other header: a case-insensitive string followed by a colon (':') and a value whose structure depends upon the type of the header.
-The whole header, including its value, presents as a single line.
+The whole header, including its value, presents as a single line. - The metadata a server and client need to talk to each other.

 - Where would you go if you wanted to learn more about a specific HTTP Header?MDN Documentation: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers